adyatlov/konvoy-os-package-builder/README.md

     ./build_linux
     ```

 2. Find a machine connected to the Internet.
-Install the OS on that machine from the same image you used to provision cluster nodes.
+Install the OS on that machine from the same image you used to provision the cluster nodes.
 3. Copy the binary `konvoy-os-package-builder` and the original OS package bundle `konvoy_v1.8.3_amd64_debs.tar.gz` to the same directory on that machine.
 4. Rename `konvoy_v1.8.3_amd64_debs.tar.gz` to `backup_konvoy_v1.8.3_amd64_debs.tar.gz`.
 5. Launch the tool: `./konvoy-os-package-builder`.